7 Min Read

-Patients and doctors alike have a tendency to misdiagnose or under-diagnose TMJ disorder and believe its symptoms to be a result of other health issues.
-Without proper diagnosis and treatment, however, symptoms will eventually progress and become problematic for those who experience them.
+Patients and doctors alike tend to misdiagnose or under-diagnose TMJ disorder as they believe its symptoms to be a result of other health issues.
+However, without proper diagnosis and treatment, symptoms will eventually progress and become problematic for those who experience them.

-If you think you have TMJ, you are probably experiencing a variety of symptoms, and although they may all be linked to the disorder, it’s important to receive a proper diagnosis from a dental health professional.
+If you think you have TMJ, you are probably experiencing a variety of symptoms.
+Although they may all be linked to the disorder, it’s important to receive a proper diagnosis from a dental health professional.

 With a dental examination, your dentist can assess your maxillofacial structure and determine whether the pain you are experiencing is due to TMJ or something else entirely.
 That’s when you can discuss the best treatment option for your needs.

-TMJ can create rather debilitating symptoms that can impact your everyday life.
-If you believe you have fallen victim to the disorder, there are a few things you should know as you continue to search for the most effective method of treatment.
+TMJ can result in rather debilitating symptoms that can impact your everyday life.
+If you believe you have fallen victim to the disorder, there are a few things you should know as you continue to search for the most effective treatment method.

 TMJ disorder comes as a result of malfunctioning in the temporomandibular joint, which is responsible for hinging your jaw together with your skull.
-Your ability to yawn, chew, speak, laugh or smile is due to your temporormandibular joint, so when problems arise, it can become difficult to perform these normal functions.
+Your ability to yawn, chew, speak, laugh, or smile is thanks to your temporomandibular joint, so when problems arise, it can become difficult to perform these normal functions.

 What Causes TMJ?

 We’re still unsure of what exactly causes TMJ disorder, but there have been links between the onset of dental trauma and TMJ malfunctioning.
-Many people who have been in a car crash, for example, experience pain in their jaw afterwards, especially if they suffered from whiplash.
+Many people who have been in a car crash, for example, may experience pain in their jaw afterward due to TMJ associated with whiplash.

 Teeth-grinding or jaw clenching at night can also create issues with the temporomandibular joint.
-Known as a stress-induced behavior, teeth-grinding places additional pressure on the jaw joint that may create tension and pain.
+Known as a stress-induced behavior, teeth-grinding places additional pressure on the jaw joint, creating tension and pain.

 How Can TMJ Affect Your Smile?